For daily wit & wisdom, sign up for the Almanac newsletter.

 Now that we’ve shared our 3 most critical tips, here is more expert advice on buying and caring for your Christmas tree.

 If possible, buy a freshly-cut tree from a reputable nursery or cut your own (with the land owner’s permission).
-Many of the trees for sale were cut weeks before.
+Why? any of the trees for sale were cut weeks before.

-- To check a tree’s freshness, pull your hand towards you along the branch.
+To check a tree’s freshness, pull your hand toward you along the branch.
 Needles should not fall off.

 Caring for Your Christmas Tree